 Stability testing is a fundamental part of the drug development process— upholding the quality of active pharmaceutical ingredients (APIs) and drug products while also providing an accurate shelf life.
 Through stability testing, pharmaceutical companies are able to determine the most suitable packaging and/or container closure system for the storage and distribution of drug products.

-“Stability storage and testing plays a big part in the drug development process from research and development up to commercialization and beyond,” said Alcami Senior Manager of Stability Services, Scott Jedrey.
+“Stability storage and testing plays a big part in the drug development process from research and development up to commercialization and beyond,” said Alcami Director of Quality Operations, Scott Jedrey.
 “Testing throughout each phase, whether it is physical or chemical, allows data to be gathered, trended, and reviewed.
 Based on the data, decisions are made on whether to move forward to the next phase, which includes more testing and more patients in several clinical trials.
 The product must possess the purity, potency, and safety throughout each phase of the drug development process in order to obtain that very important agency approval.”

 There are several important factors to consider when designing and conducting stability studies, with safety, quality, and product efficacy being at the forefront.
 Drug development companies have the ability to identify and trend shelf life and their effects on efficacy through exposing samples to various temperatures, humidity levels, and light over a set amount of time.

 Analytical methods for effective stability testing vary from drug product to drug product.
 The design of stability studies must take into account the product form, container type, and packaging.
 For example, commercially released products would have been tested to study the degradation effects from the conditions on both the drug product and the container it is packaged in.

 In the case of multi-dose products, in-use stability testing can be utilized.
 The intent of an in-use stability study is to simulate the use of the product in practice, taking into consideration the filling volume of the container, any dilution/reconstitution before use, the hold-time before use, and various diluents that could be used for administration.